Frequently Asked Questions

 What is an AHNA Local Chapter?

 Chapters vary in form; some hold regular monthly meetings focused on continuing education and information sharing, while others hold quarterly or annual meetings focused on self-care and nurturing.
-Please contact your local Chapter Leader to find meetings or events near you.
+Please search our local Chapter Directory to find meetings or events near you.

 How can I find a Local Chapter near me?